shannon-martin/dundee-recovery-map/README.md

 Although rates decline in both Dundee and Scotland over time, the gap between Dundee and the national average persists, indicating a long-standing difference rather than short-term variation.
 This indicates that Dundee’s higher rates are not driven by short-term fluctuations but reflect longer-standing differences in population need, service use, or both.

 ![Figure 2](figures/figure2.png)
-> *Mental health inpatient rates (total cases), Dundee City vs Scotland, 1997/98–2023/24.
+> *Figure 2: Mental health inpatient rates (total cases), Dundee City vs Scotland, 1997/98–2023/24.
 Standardised patient rates per 100,000 population for total inpatient activity (combining psychiatric and non-psychiatric admissions).*

 #####  Dundee City: psychiatric vs non-psychiatric activity (Figure 3)